 Forget-me-nots are charming, old-fashioned flowers that are prized for their colorful blue flowers that bloom early in spring.
 These flowering plants tend to prefer cool weather, indirect light, and moist soil, so they’re exceptionally hardy.

 Each spring, these plants bloom with delicate blue flowers that have a white or yellow eye.
 They can be cultivated in outdoor gardens, indoors in pots and containers, or as bedding around wild gardens.
-The flowers are edible and can be consumed in trail mix or as part of a salad or garnish.
+The flowers are considered edible according to some sources and can be consumed in trail mix or as part of a salad or garnish.

-While most varieties of forget-me-nots are safe for children and pets, there are some toxic species that look the same.
-The Chinese forget-me-not (Cynoglossum amabile), also known as the Hound’s Tongue, is a poisonous forget-me-not species, though it’s still considered low severity.
-When ingested in large amounts, this plant has a poisonous compound that can be dangerous for horses and livestock.
+While most varieties of forget-me-nots are safe for animals, there are some toxic species that look the same.
+The Chinese forget-me-not (Cynoglossum amabile), also known as the Hound’s Tongue, is a poisonous forget-me-not species.
+The toxic principles are pyrrolizidine alkaloids.
+When ingested in large amounts or over a long period of time, this plant has a poisonous compound that can be dangerous for horses.

 Plants That Are Poisonous to Cats

 Lilies are among the worst plants for households with cats.
 Because of their beauty, many people keep lilies, but they can cause potentially fatal kidney failure in cats.
-Even if caught early enough, acute kidney failure can mean a long (and expensive) road to recovery.
+Even if caught early enough, which is not normally the case, acute kidney failure can mean a long (and expensive) road to recovery.

 Some other popular plants that are hazardous to cats include: